-Figure \ref{fig:num_levels} also shows that the number of skill levels has a much larger variance, and with a mean (and 95\% credible interval) of $7.94\; (4,12)$.
-The values of the teams' skills themselves can be summarised by the variance of the posterior means of the skill parameters $\hat{\pmb{r}}$, where $\hat{\pmb{r}} := \mathbb{E}\left[\pmb{r}|\pmb{x}\right]$ is the posterior mean of the skill parameters in our model, but could also be the MLE, ${\hat{\pmb{r}} = \text{argmax}_{\pmb{r}}\ell\left(\pmb{x}|\pmb{r}\right)}$ of the skills in the Bradley-Terry model.
-This variance is important feature characterising the dataset and tells us in general how competitive the competition is.
+The ICBT model incorporates uncertainty in the choice of model itself, that is, the number of clusters and therefore how many parameters.
+Our prior distributions for number of intransitivity levels $K$ and skill levels $A$ are shown in Figure~\ref{fig:2018_posterior}.
+We used a Poisson($\lambda_K=2$) prior for $K$, with the hyper-parameter to give a 95\% prior chance that $K\in [0,5]$, as it was thought that there would only be a few different pairwise strategies.
+Similarly, the prior for $A$ was taken to be Poisson($\lambda_A = 7$) as this hyper-parameter choice gave a 95\% prior chance that $A\in [2,13]$.
+The justification for our choice of the other hyper-parameters $(\gamma_K, \gamma_A, \alpha,\beta, \nu_A$) and a sensitivity analysis to hyper-parameter choice is reported in the supplementary material.

+Now consider the posterior distributions for $K$ and $A$ based on the 2018 season data, also shown in Figure~\ref{fig:2018_posterior}.
+Despite the prior only providing vague information across values of $K\le5$, the data clearly favours having a single intransitivity level, meaning three possible clusters for each pair: a positive level, the completely transitive level, and the mirrored negative level.
+Further, although the prior gave a 14\% probability to the Bradley-Terry model $(K=0)$, the posterior probability for that model is estimated to be zero, showing strong evidence of intransitivity in the dataset.
+For the distinct skill levels the change from prior to posterior is relatively small, with a mean (and 95\% credible interval) of $7.94\; (4,12)$, with the number of distinct skills levels favouring $A\in [6,9]$.

+The posterior estimated values of the teams' skills, and the variance of these values in particular, provides a helpful summary of how competitive the tournament is in a season, with the smaller the variance the more closely contested the tournament.